-- In measuring the overall well-being of a society, how do we weigh the luxury of the rich-or the affluence of the middle-compared to a small improvement in well-being for the poor? - How should we trade off the enjoyment of people currently living against the harms that our carbon emissions cause to future generations?
+- In measuring the overall well-being of a society, how do we weigh the luxury of the rich-or the affluence of the middle-compared to a small improvement in well-being for the poor? - How should we trade off the enjoyment of people currently living against the harms that our environmental damage imposes on future generations?